Chicago weather: Bitter cold follows several inches of snow accumulation, creating icy driving conditions

 Get the latest AccuWeather updates here

-Strong winds will be persistent through the day, with wind chills expected to be below zero through the day.
+Strong winds will be persistent through the day, with wind chills below zero.
 The freezing cold temperatures are expected to stay for a while.

 SCHOOL CLOSINGS: Chicago Area Complete List